Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 ### Boehm's Spiral Model
 The main feature in this model is the spiral representation.
 The concept "go back" does not exist here unlike the Waterfall mode.
 The project is developed in a continuous loop where the develop states will be repeated in the future.
 Below are enumerated the different phases of the Boehm's spiral model:

-1. Specific objectives for the phase are identified.
+1. Specific objectives for the phase are identified
-2. Risks are assessed and put in place to reduce the key risks.
+2. Risks are assessed and put in place to reduce the key risks
-3. A development model for the system is chosen which can be any of the generic models.
+3. A development model for the system is chosen which can be any of the generic models
-4. The project is reviewed and next phase of the spiral is planned.
+4. The project is reviewed and the next phase of the spiral is planned

-The project starts in phase 1, goes all the way to step 4 through 2 and 3, and starts again in step 1.
+The project starts in phase 1, goes all the way to phase 4 through 2 and 3, and starts again in phase 1.
 Let us consider the team wants to use this Model.
 The first thing to do is to lift the requirements and prepare the life-cycle plan.
 Next thing, review and perfect everything.
 Later, start a controlled analysis of possible risks and the develop the first prototype.
 At the third step, simulations, models and benchmarks need to be put to test.
 The development plan comes along and the loop restarts now although a little bit different this time.
 Now that every security risk was validated, the team can finally start the project itself.